 Public involvement is an important part of planning and decision-making.
 Agencies, nongovernmental organizations, and citizens provided valuable input for the final recommendation.
 NEPA provides people, organizations, and governments the opportunity to review and comment on proposed major federal actions.
-Engaging and receiving input from the public, interested parties, stakeholders, government agencies, and nongovernmental organizations regarding the content of draft EA #561 in all stages is critical to achieving the USACE objective of enhancing trust and understanding with customers, stakeholders, teammates, and the public through strategic engagement and communication.
+Engaging and receiving input from the public, interested parties, stakeholders, government agencies, and nongovernmental organizations regarding the content of EA #561 in all stages is critical to achieving the USACE objective of enhancing trust and understanding with customers, stakeholders, teammates, and the public through strategic engagement and communication.

-A Public Notice for EBR draft EA #561 will be published in the Baton Rouge and New Orleans Advocate for the 30-day comment period beginning December 11, 2020 and ending January 10, 2021.
-Preparation of this draft EA #561 has been coordinated with appropriate federal, Tribal, state, and local interests, as well as environmental groups and other interested parties.
-The following agencies, as well as other interested parties, will receive copies of draft EA #561 and draft FONSI:
+A Public Notice for a draft copy of EA #561 was published in the Baton Rouge and New Orleans Advocate for the 30-day comment period beginning December 11, 2020 and ending January 10, 2021.
+One comment was received from the Louisiana Department of Wildlife and Fisheries and another was received from the Iberville Parish Council.
+Both letters are included in Appendix I along with CEMVN's responses.

+Preparation of EA #561 has been coordinated with appropriate federal, Tribal, state, and local interests, as well as environmental groups and other interested parties.
+The following agencies, as well as other interested parties, received copies of draft EA #561 and the draft FONSI:
-U.S. Department of the Interior, Fish and Wildlife Service U.S. Environmental Protection Agency, Region VI U.S. Department of Commerce, National Marine Fisheries Service U.S. Natural Resources Conservation Service.
-State Conservationist Coastal Protection and Restoration Authority Board of Louisiana Advisory Council on Historic Preservation Governor's Executive Assistant for Coastal Activities Louisiana Department of Wildlife and Fisheries Louisiana Department of Natural Resources, Coastal Management Division Louisiana Department of Natural Resources, Coastal Restoration Division Louisiana Department of Environmental Quality Louisiana State Historic Preservation Officer Federally Recognized Tribes Alabama-Coushatta Tribe of Texas Choctaw Nation of Oklahoma Coushatta Tribe of Louisiana Chitimacha Tribe of Louisiana Jena Band of Choctaw Indians Mississippi Band of Choctaw Indians

-Muscogee (Creek) Nation

-Seminole Nation of Oklahoma

-Tunica-Biloxi Tribe of Louisiana
+U.S. Department of the Interior, Fish and Wildlife Service

+U.S. Environmental Protection Agency, Region VI

+U.S. Department of Commerce, National Marine Fisheries Service

+U.S. Natural Resources Conservation Service, State Conservationist

+Coastal Protection and Restoration Authority Board of Louisiana

+Advisory Council on Historic Preservation

+Governor's Executive Assistant for Coastal Activities

+Louisiana Department of Wildlife and Fisheries

+Louisiana Department of Natural Resources, Coastal Management Division

+Louisiana Department of Natural Resources, Coastal Restoration Division

+Louisiana Department of Environmental Quality

+Louisiana State Historic Preservation Officer

+Federally Recognized Tribes

+Alabama-Coushatta Tribe of Texas Choctaw Nation of Oklahoma Coushatta Tribe of Louisiana Chitimacha Tribe of Louisiana Jena Band of Choctaw Indians Mississippi Band of Choctaw Indians Muscogee (Creek) Nation Seminole Nation of Oklahoma Tunica-Biloxi Tribe of Louisiana